 Find Your School and Bus Routes Using E-Link

-NEW THIS YEAR: The updated 2017-18 bus routes are available in E-Link.
+E-Link will be down for the summer.
 There will be some changes to bus routes this year -- in particular to some middle school routes on Snoqualmie Ridge -– so be sure to confirm your student’s route before the first day of school.

 E-Link is an online program that allows families to verify which school a student is assigned to attend and bus route details, based on their home address.
 Please read completely through the following directions, then click on E-Link for your student’s information: